 A student is considered truant if there are four (4) unexcused absences in one month, or ten (10) unexcused absences in a school year.
-The school will meet with parents and guardians of students who are identified as being truant no later than ten (10) days after the qualifying absence in order to evaluate the cause of the frequent absences and coordinate interventions.
+The school team will meet with parents and guardians of students who are identified as being truant no later than ten (10) days after the qualifying absence in order to evaluate the cause of the frequent absences and coordinate interventions.
+The school team will provide the parent or guardian of a student who is truant with information concerning the existence and availability of the 2-1-1 Infoline program and other available pediatric mental and behavioral health screening services.
 A school referral to the appropriate state or local agency may be made, if the school determines that such a referral is warranted.